MoritzSchaller/paulstretch/README.md

 `uv run pytest`

-### Build Package
+### Build & Publish Package

+1. Increment Version if appropriate

+    The package uses semantic versioning, so bump the version depending on the extent of changes.

+    `uv version --bump patch` or

+    `uv version --bump minor` or

+    `uv version --bump major`

-To build both the source distribution and the wheels, run the following command.
+2. Build both the source distribution and the wheels:

     `uv build`

+3. Publish to the test pypi repository:

+    `uv run twine upload --repository testpypi dist/*`

+    Enter your pypi API token when prompted for username.

+4. Test install from test pypi repository:

+    `pip install --index-url https://test.pypi.org/simple/ paulstretch`

+5. Publish to pypi prepository:

+    `uv run twine upload dist/*`

+    Enter your pypi API token when prompted for username.